martinphellwig/ts_data/site/articles/modi_vivendi.rst

 However a more urgent problem was that I did not have any material worth while to put into a video, primarily because I know next to nothing about self sufficiency.
-My naivety of self sufficiency is actually my unique angle on this as I can document it from the very beginning, giving a very anecdotal perspective that some may find informative or at least amusing as I expect to make many mistakes.
+My naivety of self sufficiency is actually my unique angle on this, as I can document it from the very beginning, giving a very anecdotal perspective that some may find informative or at least amusing as I expect to make many mistakes.